iHeartGraph/Graphene/readme.md

 ----
 Specification
 -----
-Graphene is a project that outperforms in-memory graph analytical systems with merely out of memory storage.
-To achieve that goal, you need to do three things: **partition a graph**, **format and mount disks as well as distribute graph data to those disks**, **run graphene**.
+To run graphene, you need to do three things: **partition a graph**, **format and mount disks and distribute graph data on disks**, **run graphene**.
 These three steps also constitute the entire Graphene project structure as below.

 ----
 Project structure